Dr Greger’s How Not to Die Cookbook (review)

 As discussed in the vegan vs keto for diabetes article, a whole food diet can provide benefits in terms of higher levels of beneficial nutrients to help with insulin sensitivity and generally means people eat less due to a lower energy density of fruit and vegetables, it seems to be the people on a reduced carbohydrate higher protein approach that has the best diabetes control.

-It is harder for someone not consuming any animal products or seafood to reduce their insulin load.
+It tends to be hard for someone not consuming any animal products or seafood to reduce their insulin load.
 However, we will look at how someone following a WFPB diet can minimise their insulin load as much as possible.

 Potential Renal Acid load (PRAL)